 I get it.
 A finished chapter may not be a finished novel, just like a finished novel isn’t the same as a published novel, but smaller goals add up, and you have to acknowledge that you now have a finished manuscript in your hands that you didn't before.
 That is a victory that no one can take from you!

 It’s important to commemorate milestones you’ve reached in your creative process and recognize the steps you've taken to bring you closer to your goals.

 If you only celebrate when your novel becomes a New York Times bestseller or your screenplay sells for seven figures or wins an Academy Award, you might be waiting a long time.
 You may never get the chance to ever celebrate the great and good moments of life, and what a missed opportunity that would be.

 It would be a like a rock climber refusing to celebrate summiting Mount Everest simply because he wasn't the first one to do it, or a toddler getting upset because she still can't do a backflip even though she just took her first step.
 I doubt any toddler has ever thought this, but you get my point.

 Acknowledge progress, even in its smallest form.

-There are far too many external factors in your life that are beyond your control.
+There are far too many external factors in the writing process.

 When your story ends up on shelves or gets green lit by a movie studio.

 The end goal may be a published novel or produced screenplay, and you will still need to put in a lot of work to get there.
-Until then, celebrate the things you can control and measure your individual success on personal growth and measurable milestones, not the unpredictables of life.
+Until then, celebrate the things you can control and measure your success on personal growth and measurable milestones, not the unpredictable parts of the writing process.
 You'll be happier and sleep better when you do.